Optimal Change-Point Detection with Training Sequences in the Large and Moderate Deviations Regimes: Problem Formulation

 \end{definition}

-When we design a decoder for the CPD problem, since we do not know the underlying distributions $(P_1,P_2)$ of the test and training sequences, we cannot design one with respect to a particular pair of distributions.
-Thus, we are interested in designing a \emph{universal} decoder such that the worst-case undetected error probability has good performance for all pairs of possible distributions $(\tilP_1,\tilP_2)$ and at the same time, constrain the erasure probability with respect to a particular pair of distributions $(P_1,P_2)$.
-That is, we can design a decoder based on $\lambda$ regardless of the underlying distributions.
+When we design an estimator for the CPD problem, since we do not know the underlying distributions $(P_1,P_2)$ of the test and training sequences, we cannot design one with respect to a particular pair of distributions.
+Thus, we are interested in designing a \emph{universal} estimator such that the worst-case undetected error probability has good performance for all pairs of possible distributions $(\tilP_1,\tilP_2)$ and at the same time, constrain the erasure probability with respect to a particular pair of distributions $(P_1,P_2)$.
+That is, we can design an estimator based on $\lambda$ regardless of the underlying distributions.
 This is similar in spirit to Gutman's work~\cite{gutman1989asymptotically} as well as several other follow-up works~\cite{zhou2019second, he2020distributed}.